OC-ComputerScience/student-backend/README.md

    LoadModule proxy_http_module modules/mod_proxy_http.so
    ```

-   - Save the file and exit XAMPP.
+   - Save the file, restart Apache, and exit XAMPP.

 4. Update the **PHP config** to allow loading of big files.